joemoose/joemoose.github.io/docs/4-Playing the Game.md

 ### Armour

 Before dealing damage, subtract the target's **Armor** rating from the result of the damage roll.
-Some weapons and types of attacks can *pierce* armour, reducing its rating to determine damage, or ignore armour entirely.
+Some weapons and types of attacks with the *pierce* quality reduce the target's armour ratings for determining damage.
+Some attacks, such as falling or burning, ignore armour entirely.

 ### Sundered Shields